wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

 CTF challenge, which, thanks to the ESP32's Xtensa architecture, appears to be somewhat protected against classic stack overflow attacks.
-However, thanks to recursion in the main loop, a buffer overflow is all that is needed to solve this challenge.
+However, thanks to recursion in the main loop, a buffer overflow is all that is needed to solve it.
 This post will walk through the vulnerability and explain how it can be exploited to steal the flag.

 ## 0. Setup